uhermjakob/wildebeest/ARCHITECTURE.md

 #### Algorithm

-In phase 1, functions collect_counts_and_examples_in_file/collect_counts_and_examples_in_line iterate over the text, collecting counts of characters and tokens of interest.
+* In phase 1, functions collect_counts_and_examples_in_file/collect_counts_and_examples_in_line iterate over the text, collecting counts of characters and tokens of interest.
-In phase 2, function aggregate aggregates these raw counts into an analysis dictionary.
+* In phase 2, function aggregate aggregates these raw counts into an analysis dictionary.
-The resulting wb.analysis directory can be dumped as a json file or output using a pretty_print method.
+* The resulting wb.analysis directory can be dumped as a json file or output using a pretty_print method.

 #### Output

-The result analysis for an object wb of type Wildebeest will be stored in dictionary wb.analysis
+* The result analysis for an object `wb` of type `Wildebeest` will be stored in the nested dictionary `wb.analysis`

-Example:
+* Output functions such as `pretty_print` iterate through this `wb.analysis` dictionary.

+Example content of `wb.analysis` (abridged):
 ```
 wb.analysis['n_lines']          # type: int
 wb.analysis['n_characters']	# type: int
 wb.analysis['letter-script']    # type: dict, records scripts that letters are written in
-wb.analysis['letter-script']['LATIN']['count']
+wb.analysis['letter-script']['LATIN']['count']  # type: int
-wb.analysis['letter-script']['GREEK']['ex']    # string of characters
+wb.analysis['letter-script']['GREEK']['ex']     # type: string of characters. 'ex' stands for 'examples'.
 wb.analysis['number-script']    # type: dict, records scripts that numbers are written in
 wb.analysis['number-script']['KANNADA']['count']
 wb.analysis['number-script']['KANNADA']['ex']